 Outside of the produce, spices, and additives themselves, here are the tools you’ll need to make DIY hot sauce.

-A nonreactive boiling pot to soften your peppers and blend the flavors. remember to boil your mixture to 185 degrees before bottling.
+A nonreactive boiling pot to soften your peppers and blend the flavors.
+Remember to boil your mixture to 185 degrees Fahrenheit before bottling.

-A PH meter to measure the acidity of your mixture for fine-tuned recipes.
+A digital PH meter to measure the acidity of your mixture for fine-tuned, consistent recipes.